erikpukinskis/confgen/README.md

 ### Probably will happen

 - [x] Collect up the NPM packages to install them all at once (will be a bit faster)
-- Right now there are implicit dependencies between presets like `vite` and `devServer`.
-I think these probably should be made explicit, and some error checking should be introduced to prevent mistakes.
-  - Ex.
-The existing `vite` preset does many things in the presence of other presets.
-I think it should more accurately be called `vite+node+yarn+macros+devServer+library`.
-And if you were to run `npx confgen vite node`, it should probably error out and make you get more specific about _which_ vite preset you mean.
-I.e. `npx confgen vite+node node`.
-That would make the dependencies more explicit.
-And this would open up the possibility of...
-- Making room for other "ecosystems".
-E.g. maybe there's a separate Webpack ecosystem preset like:
-  `npx cofgen webpack+node node`
 - Adding a `pojo` command.
 Right now the `vite` preset generates a POJO (Plain Old JavaScript Object) by concatenating top level blocks of JavaScript, like `{ server: { hmr: { port: 443 } } }`.
 This seems to be working for now.
 But it means that, unlike with JSON files, you can'd add your own config alongside that.
 The `vite` preset has to generate `vite.config.js` entirely.
 It would be better long term if that object could be merged with the existing JavaScript, so you could have commands like:
 ```js
 {
   command: 'pojo',